-Calcium: Plays efficient role for building bones, heart, muscle, blood clotting and normal cell function.
-Women are four times more vulnerable to osteoporosis than men when lacking calcium.
+Calcium: Plays efficient role in building bones, heart, muscle, blood clotting and normal cell function.

-Vitamin D: Plays an important role in maintaining the overall bones health, and helps the body absorb calcium.
-D levels are important to prevent certain diseases such as osteoporosis.
+Vitamin D: Plays an important role in maintaining the overall skeletal health, and helps the body absorb calcium.

 Should Female Teens Take Supplements?